 We all have different dreams.

 And when my thoughts wander to pork I know I must be hungry.
-Coincidentally it’s time to get our BBQ on at Tender Smokehouse, which I hope we call all agree is super Texan.
+Coincidentally it’s time to get our BBQ on at Tender Smokehouse, which I hope we can all agree is super Texan.

 The brisket is fatty and tender and also crispy, with that pit-mastered bark on the edges I’ve watched for decades on Food Network but never experienced until now.
 I sample a bit of sausage that someone had the good sense to stuff with both cheese and jalapeño, which strikes me as the perfect food to serve at a New Year’s Eve party.
 And then I try the barbecue beans with bits of brisket mixed in and decide that in addition to being my favorite bite of the trip this easily could be my desert island food.

 The Star in Frisco Has Lured the Dallas Cowboys